New-Languages-for-NLP/course-materials/w1/tokenization.md

 Note that the spaCy developers have accounted for the most common variations of 'because' and deliberately decided to incorporate slang and idomatic usage.
 They have added a normalized form (NORM) of `because`.
 If we're interested in word frequencies and not variation, this can be a very useful.
 This is available to you as `token.norm_`.

 If you look at the `tokenizer_exceptions.py` files for the existing languages, you'll see a wide range of exceptions and ways of writing the rules.
-For the sake of simplicity, we provide a simple way to add exceptions for your language.
+For the sake of simplicity, we'll discuss the two most common ways to add exceptions for your language.

 ## Adding new exceptions for your language